-- 17.1.4 As part of a Conceptual Scheme or Master Site Development Plan preparation process, the Applicant shall submit a sub-catchment master drainage plan or a storm water management report that is consistent with the approved Bearspaw Master Drainage Plan, any existing sub-catchment Master Drainage Plans for the area, and the policies of this Plan, and adheres to provincial legislation and regulation. - 17.1.5 A sub-catchment master drainage plan or storm water management plan for a Conceptual Scheme or Master Site Development Plan area shall comply with any new storm water plans, management policies, and interim servicing policies that may be introduced after the adoption of this Plan. - 17.1.6 The location of the storm water conveyance systems shall be protected as part of the development process, in general accordance with Map 12: Stormwater Servicing - 17.1.7 All development shall conform to the recommendations outlined in the Bearspaw Master Drainage Plan regarding release rates, volume control targets, and assessment of downstream drainage constraints. - 17.1.8 Storm water management systems, including re-use or irrigation, should be designed at a scale that services the Conceptual Scheme or Master Site Development Plan area. - 17.1.9 Storm water shall be conveyed in a manner that protects downstream properties and preserves the water quality of receiving water courses. - 17.1.10 Storm water conveyance systems shall be designed to accommodate upstream storm water flows, to the satisfaction of the County.
+17.1.4 As part of a Local Plan preparation process, the Applicant shall submit a sub-catchment master drainage plan or a storm water management report that is consistent with the approved Bearspaw Master Drainage Plan, any existing sub-catchment Master Drainage Plans for the area, and the

+- policies of this Plan, and adheres to provincial legislation and regulation. - 17.1.5 A sub-catchment master drainage plan or storm water management plan for a Local Plan area shall comply with any new storm water plans, management policies, and interim servicing policies that may be introduced after the adoption of this Plan. - 17.1.6 The location of the storm water conveyance systems shall be protected as part of the development process, in general accordance with Map 12: Storm Water Management Infrastructure. - 17.1.7 All development shall conform to the recommendations outlined in the Bearspaw Master Drainage Plan regarding release rates, volume control targets, and assessment of downstream drainage constraints. - 17.1.8 Storm water management systems, including re-use or irrigation, should be designed at a scale that services the Local Plan area. - 17.1.9 Storm water shall be conveyed in a manner that protects downstream properties and preserves the water quality of receiving water courses. - 17.1.10 Storm water conveyance systems shall be designed to accommodate upstream storm water flows, to the satisfaction of the County.

-THE BEARSPAW MASTER DRAINAGE PLAN+
+THE BEARSPAW MASTER DRAINAGE PLAN: